uikit/uikit-site/docs/pages/filter.md

 ## Sorting

-To sort items alphabetically, just add the `sort: ATTRIBUTE` option to the `uk-filter-control` attribute and define by which meta data attribute the items shoud be sorted.
+To sort items alphabetically, just add the `sort: ATTRIBUTE` option to the `uk-filter-control` attribute and define by which meta data attribute the items should be sorted.
 By default, items are sorted ascending.
 Add the `order: desc` to sort items descending.

 ```html
 <div uk-filter="target: .js-filter">